JacKeTUs/universal-pidff/README.md

 ## How to use this driver?
 You can install it through AUR package, through DKMS or manually.

+On SecureBoot enabled systems you will need additional steps for load this driver into the system.
+See [Signing](docs/SIGNING.md#signing)

 ### AUR package
 There's an [AUR package](https://aur.archlinux.org/packages/universal-ff-dkms-git) for Arch Linux maintained by [@Lawstorant](https://github.com/Lawstorant).